[ Printer Friendly Version ] [ Report Abuse ]

 “Not when the other cousin knows that the one coming to him wants something,” I reply smirking.
 His smile drops as expected.
 “Now why don’t you come out with it.”

-“Why are you doing this?”
-He asks, face expressionless.
-He had perfected this technique these past few months while the others didn’t seem to give a shit, I did.
+“Why are you doing this?” he asks, face expressionless.
+He had perfected this technique these past few months while the others don’t seem to give a shite, I do.

 “I have no idea what you are talking about.”
 My tone comes out even and measured, the way I like it.

-“Aaliyah,” he says her name as if it is the answer to the question.
+“Aaliyah,” he says her name as if it is the answer to every question.

-“Aaliyah what?”
-I push him further, making him answer, because I truly do want to hear his answer.
-I want to know if he has a good answer, if he has a good reason to why he did what he did.
+"Aaliyah, what?"
+I push him farther, forcing him to answer because I want to know if he has a response, I want to know if he has reasons, commendable reasons for what he did he did to her.

 “Why do I need to tell you?”
 I quip back.